shawntmeyer/AzureVirtualDesktop/docs/avd.md

 With this solution you can scale up to Azure's subscription limitations.
 This solution has been updated to allow sharding.
 A shard provides additional capacity to an AVD hostpool.
 See the details below for increasing storage capacity.

-### Sharding to Increase Storage Capacity

-To add storage capacity to an AVD hostpool, the "StorageIndex" and "StorageCount" parameters should be modified to your desired capacity.
-The last two digits in the name for the chosen storage solution will be incremented between each deployment.

-The "VHDLocations" setting will include all the file shares.
-The "SecurityPrincipalIds" and "SecurityPrincipalNames" will have an RBAC assignment and NTFS permissions set on one storage shard per hostpool.
-Each user assigned to the hostpool application groups should only have access to one file share.
-When the user accesses a session host, their profile will load from their respective file share.

 ## Prerequisites

 To successfully deploy this solution, you will need to ensure the following prerequisites have been completed: